Geometric Aspects of Entanglement Generating Hamiltonian Evolutions

 where $c_{\pm}\overset{\text{def}}{=}\cos\left( c_{1}\pm c_{2}\right) $ and $s_{\pm}\overset{\text{def}}{=}\sin\left( c_{1}\pm c_{2}\right) $.
 It has been determined that the entangling power $\varepsilon\left( U\right) $ as stated in Eq. (\ref{epower}) for the unitary $U$ presented in Eq. (\ref{Q3}) is equivalent to \cite{reza04,bala10},

 where it can be noted that $\varepsilon\left( U\right) $ is determined solely by the non-local component of $U$, which is defined through the vector $\mathbf{c}\overset{\text{def}}{\mathbf{=}}\left( c_{1}\text{, }c_{2}\text{, }c_{3}\right) $.
 In Table I, we present a tabular summary that illustrates the Weyl chamber position, the entangling capability, and the Schmidt number related to standard two-qubit quantum gates.
+For completeness, we remark that the Schmidt number of a quantum gate is the number of nonzero Schmidt coefficients in its operator-Schmidt decomposition \cite{mike98}.
 In Table II, on the other hand, we provide a schematic overview of the entangling capabilities, nonlocal properties, and Schmidt number associated with the \textrm{SWAP}, \textrm{DCNOT}, and \textrm{CNOT} gates \cite{stefano}.
 It is crucial to emphasize that the \textrm{SWAP} gate shows no entangling power, despite exhibiting a maximal nonlocal character.
 Moreover, both the \textrm{DCNOT} and \textrm{CNOT} gates display the same entangling power, even though they possess different levels of nonlocal character.